albertochong/PIPELINES-ETL-PROJECTS/4 - PIPELINE-LISBON-BUS-ALERTS.md

 ### Prerequisites

-* A working Confluent Kafka instance (see the [My Confluent Kafka tutorial](https://github.com/albertochong/AWS-KAFKA-CONFLUENT-PLATFORM) for easy local setup and topics creation for this tuturial).
+* A working Confluent Kafka instance (see the [My Confluent Kafka tutorial](https://github.com/albertochong/AWS-KAFKA-CONFLUENT-PLATFORM) for easy local setup and topics creation for this tutorial).
 * c# Rest Api
+* KSQLDB
 * Starting streamsets pipeline to get data from Lisbon Bus Status Web Api

 ## Part 1 - Create Web Api to send alerts to whatsapp numbers